openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 > **NOTE**: There is a legacy approach to read data node attribute like `input_shape = op_node.in_node(0).shape` and
 > modify data nodes attributes like `op_node.out_node(0).shape = some_value`.
 This approach is still used in the Model
 > Optimizer code but is not recommended.
-Instead use approach described in the [Ports](#intro-ports).
+Instead, use the approach described in the [Ports](#intro-ports).

 ### Middle Phase <a name="middle-phase"></a>
-The middle phase starts after the partial inference.
-At this phase a graph contains data nodes and output shapes of all operations in the graph have been calculated.
-Any transformation implemented at this stage must update `shape` attribute for all newly added operations.
-It is highly recommended to use API desribed in the [Graph Traversal and Modification Using `Port`s and `Connection`s](#graph-ports-and-conneсtions) because modification of a graph using this API causes automatic re-inference of affected nodes as well as necessary data nodes creation.
+The middle phase starts after partial inference.
+At this phase, a graph contains data nodes and output shapes of all operations in the graph have been calculated.
+Any transformation implemented at this stage must update the `shape` attribute for all newly added operations.
+It is highly recommended to use API described in the [Graph Traversal and Modification Using `Port`s and `Connection`s](#graph-ports-and-conneсtions) because modification of a graph using this API causes automatic re-inference of affected nodes as well as necessary data nodes creation.